manar448/Uneeq-Interns_Task1_Sample-Super-Store-Analysis/README.md

 # 🛍️UneeqInterns_Task1_SampleSuperstore Data Analysis
-• Analyzing and Visualizing Insights from the "Sample Superstore" Dataset The goal is to extract and visualize key insights from the "Sample Superstore" dataset in order to pinpoint areas of weakness.
+• Analyzing and Visualizing Insights from the "Sample Superstore" Dataset:
+The goal is to extract and visualize key insights from the "Sample Superstore" dataset in order to pinpoint areas of weakness.
 Based on this analysis, we will recommend strategies aimed at enhancing profitability and optimizing business operations.

 # 🗂️ Dataset